STAT545-UBC/STAT545-UBC-original-website/block011_write-your-own-function-01.md

 My goal here is to reveal the __process__ a long-time useR employs for writing functions.
 I also want to illustrate why the process is the way it is.
 Merely looking at the finished product, e.g. source code for R packages, can be extremely deceiving.
 Reality is generally much uglier ... but more interesting!

 Why are we covering this now, smack in the middle of data aggregation?
-Powerful machines like `dplyr`, `purrr`, `plyr`, and the built-in `apply` family of functions, are ready and waiting to apply your purpose-built functions to various bits of your data.
+Powerful machines like `dplyr`, `purrr`, and the built-in `apply` family of functions, are ready and waiting to apply your purpose-built functions to various bits of your data.
 If you can express your analytical wishes in a function, these tools will give you great power.

 ### Load the Gapminder data